They say that the trail to happiness begins in the mountains, which is why we couldn’t wait for our first camping trip

 Water & Electricity at Tent Sites

 We enjoy tent camping and we loved that our girls get to experience ‘real camping’.
 However, that doesn’t mean that we don’t enjoy some creature comforts, such as a fan in the summer or charging our phones.
-It has been hard to find campgrounds that offer water and electricity at tent sites, but Asheville KOA East does!
+It’s hard to find campgrounds that offer water and electricity at tent sites, but Asheville KOA East does!

 Wi-Fi is offered throughout the campground for all of the campers.
 We were given a Wi-Fi password at check-in and were able to update our Facebook and Instagram feeds all weekend long.